Get insider access

 TCL Alto 6

 The Sony HT-S100F and the TCL Alto 6 are both budget-friendly standalone soundbars, and the Sony is a bit better overall.
 The Sony offers a better low-frequency extension, so you get a little more bass in the mix.
-Also, it has lower latency than the TCL, and it comes with an auto-volume mode, which the TCL lacks.
+Also, it comes with an auto-volume mode, which the TCL lacks.
 That said, the TCL's stereo soundstage is a little better.

 Sonos Playbar